Log in links for this page

 Some examples:

 • Sumi has a hip replaced, and needs to take off six weeks of continuous leave to recover from the surgery.
-After those six weeks, she works half as many hours as usual for four weeks (reduced leave), and then is back to her normal schedule.
+After those six weeks, they work half as many hours as usual for four weeks (reduced leave), and then is back to their normal schedule.
 Sumi’s continuous and reduced leave can be combined in one application.

-• Jose is receiving radiation for brain cancer.
-He takes reduced leave, working five hours a day, instead of the seven hours a day he typically works, while he is undergoing radiation.
-After he completes his radiation, he finds he is still very tired, and sometimes needs to take a day off to rest here or there.
-He uses intermittent leave to cover these days.
-Because he’s using reduced and intermittent leave, he has to create two applications for leave, and each week where he uses his intermittent leave he has to call in and report the hours of leave he took.
+• Charlie is receiving radiation for brain cancer.
+They take reduced leave, working five hours a day, instead of the seven hours a day they typically works, while they are undergoing radiation.
+After they complete their radiation, they find they are still very tired, and sometimes needs to take a day off to rest here or there.
+They use intermittent leave to cover these days.
+Because they are using reduced and intermittent leave, they have to create two applications for leave, and each week where they use their intermittent leave they have to call in and report the hours of leave they took.

 7-day waiting period